 “They had to go,” I said.
 “I’ll settle up with Michele.”

 Martin was my gym friend.
 He was, by nature, a decent guy.
-But he grew up poor in a small town in Montana, and so, when one of these elites noticed his innate intelligence (he is very bright), they offered him good money and he accepted.
-I think he was happy to finally leave his job of drafting legislation, securing the votes for it, coordinating mega-corporate plans, and so on.
+But he grew up poor in a small town in Montana.
+And so, when one of these elites noticed his innate intelligence (he is very bright), they offered him good money and he accepted.
+When the time came, I think he was happy to walk away from drafting legislation, securing the votes for it, coordinating mega-corporate plans, and so on.